|

 them how many men to load.

-their positions along paddy bunds.
+positions along paddy bunds.
 The second wave of

 helicopters arrived and their troops disembarked